Business Besties: B. Simone & Manager Mz. Skittlez Open Women’s Only Co-Work Space Called The Bakery In Atlanta

 Those who know me know that I wear several hats….
 I’m a mother A wife An entrepreneur A business manager And, a friend.
 While I can’t explain all of the details publicly due to the legalities of this situation, please understand that we are working with all parties involved to make sure this issue is resolved, quickly There are a whole lot of lessons to learn in entrepreneurship and this by far the toughest one I’ve had to learn and publicly.
 Despite all the negative media, I’m optimistic that we are going to get through this and be better business owners and better women as a result.
 I appreciate you all taking the time to hear me out.
 I am going back to my regular life.
 We all make mistakes some of us have to deal with them publicly.
 Thanks for everyone that never questioned my integrity and knows my heart.
 Love y’all.

 Just yesterday, B. Simone offered her own public apology and took full responsibility for the alleged faux pas heard around the internet.
-Hopefully, everyone can move on soon!

 Comments